redhat-developer-tooling/openshift-vagrant/README.md

     $ export KUBECONFIG=/var/lib/origin/openshift.local.config/master/admin.kubeconfig

 However, be careful that when you in this case login as a different user, OpenShift will attempt to overwrite _admin.kubeconfig_.
 Probably better to just define an alias.

+<a name="how-to-get-haproxy-statistics"></a>
+## How to get HAProxy statistics

+The OpenShift HAProxy is configured to expose some statistics about the routes.
+This can sometimes be helpful when debugging problem or just to monitor traffic.
+To access the statistics use [http://10.1.2.2:1936/](http://10.1.2.2:1936).

+The username is '_admin_' and the password gets generated during the creation of the router pod.
+You can run the following to find the password:

+    $ eval "$(vagrant adbinfo)"
+    $ docker ps # You want the container id of the ose-haproxy-router container
+    $ docker exec <container-id-of-router> less /var/lib/haproxy/conf/haproxy.config | grep "stats auth"

+<a name="known-issues"></a>
+## Known issues

+* Causes of failure on Windows
+ * Ensure `VAGRANT_DETECTED_OS=cygwin` is set

 <a name="misc"></a>
 ## Misc